ImadeGENSO/GENSO/README.md

 # GENSO
 A tool for generating or refining kinetic descriptions of seismic rupture plane

+This software take an existing slip distribution and refines the descritisation.
+Those kinematic descriptions are used for simulating ground motions from earthquakes.
+The earthquake source is descritised into a number of patches, for each of which the position, the slip, the fault mechanism, the rupture time and the rise time are specified.

+Those kinematic source descriptions are usually found from inversion of seismic are geodetic data.
+Unfortunately the resolution of the inversions is usually poor.
+For the forward simulation of seismograms, much finer discretisations are needed to avoid spatial aliasing.

+GENSO reads an exisiting source description, refines the discretisation to the specified patch-size and adds heterogeneities in slip and fault mechanism such that the final distributions are self-similar.
+The characteristics of the distributions at low wavenumbers are kept.

 - generates complete source description for a kinematic source model
 - reads input from file "infile" (user defined)